galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 > ![K-means](https://upload.wikimedia.org/wikipedia/commons/e/ea/K-means_convergence.gif "K-means convergence (Wikimedia Commons)")
 >
-> In terms of single-cell data, each datapoint is a G-dimensional cell (for G genes), and distances between cells are computed via [Euclidean distance or other](https://en.wikipedia.org/wiki/Metric_(mathematics)).
-The k points are therefore also G-dimensional points that are updated for each iteration of the algorithm.
+> In terms of single-cell data, for *G* genes, each datapoint is a G-dimensional cell.
+The distances between cells are computed using a [given metric](#performing-the-clustering), and the k points are G-dimensional points indicating the centre of cluster.
+The k points are then updated for each iteration of the algorithm.
 >
 > > ### {% icon question %} Questions
 > >